ThomasLastName/multiverse/functional_bnns/README.md

 **IMPORTANT: At this time, `git` is a prerequisite for installation.**

+## Minimal setup instructions using git

+1. (_have python already set up_) Simply put, have python on your machine.
+Optionally, this may include setting up a virtual environment for this repository and its dependencies, which most programmers would opt to do.
+The below **Setup steps using anaconda and git** go into more detail on this matter, walking you through the process of setting up such an environment using `conda`.
+2. (_have pytorch already installed_) This dependency is intentionally left to the user to be installed manually, because the appropriate version of `torch` may depend on your hardwarde, particularly on CUDA-compatibility.
+3. (_install this repository as a package_) Navigate to wherever you want (e.g., the Documents folder), and clone this reppository there.
+Then, mimicing [the SEPIA installation guidelines](https://sepia-lanl.readthedocs.io/en/latest/#installation), "from the command line, while in the [the directory where this repository's `setup.py` file is located], use the following command to install [bnns]:" `pip install -e .`.
+From [the SEPIA installation guidelines](https://sepia-lanl.readthedocs.io/en/latest/#installation), "the -e flag signals developer mode, meaning that if you update the code from Github, your installation will automatically take those changes into account without requiring re-installation."

 ## Setup steps using anaconda and git

 0. Open the terminal and say `conda env list` to confirm that the code is not present already.